Skip to main content

 How and where you choose to purchase is largely a matter of convenience and comfort.
 If you prefer to see and touch hearing aids before you buy—and want the opportunity to ask questions of a real person—it makes sense to visit a brick-and-mortar store.
 On the other hand, if you don’t live near many stores or you don’t have a car or other good way to get to them, shopping online can work well.
 Nearly 13% of our survey respondents bought their hearing aids this way.

 Some in-store locations have audiologists or trained hearing health providers on staff.
 These professionals may administer hearing tests and help fit your OTC hearing aids.
-Keep in mind hours and services may vary by location, and the hearing tests may not be comprehensive.
+Hours and services may vary by location, and the hearing tests may not be comprehensive.
 Always check ahead of time by calling the store you plan to visit.

 Expert shopping tips for OTC hearing aids